-The 2007 UN Declaration of Rights of Indigenous Peoples (UNDRIP) states that Indigenous

-Peoples have the right to have their cultural, intellectual, religious, and spiritual property returned to them.
+The 2007 UN Declaration of Rights of Indigenous Peoples (UNDRIP) states that Indigenous Peoples have the right to restitution of cultural, intellectual, religious, and spiritual property taken under cultural and economic duress and in violation of their customs and traditions.

-Canada's 2015 Truth and Reconciliation Commission (TRC) report called for museums to determine whether they are in compliance with the UN Declaration.
-In 2018, the Canadian Museums Association set up a working group to respond to this call to action.
+Canada's 2015 Truth and Reconciliation Commission (TRC) report called for museums to review their practices to see whether they are in compliance with the UN Declaration.
+In 2018, the Canadian Museums Association established a working group to respond to this call to action.